-Both Ge and WG take ksitth with kseti ("er bleibt in seinen Sitzen" and "weilt sicher in seinem Reich" respectively; see also Oberlies Relig.
-RV I.441, II.171-72), but $\sqrt{ksi}$ 'dwell' without preverb does not otherwise take the acc., whereas $\sqrt{pus}$ 'prosper, thrive' can take a personal acc., and so I construe ksitth with pusyan.
+Both Ge and WG take ksitih with ksiti ("er bleibt in seinen Sitzen" and "weilt sicher in seinem Reich" respectively; see also Oberlies Relig.
+RV I.441, II.171-72), but \sqrt{ksi} 'dwell' without preverb does not otherwise take the acc., whereas \sqrt{pus} 'prosper, thrive' can take a personal acc., and so I construe ksitih with pusyan.
+In my interpr. the poet juxtaposes the cognate words (ksitih), but separates them syntactically.